keniaoquendo/Project-1-EDA/README.md

     - Vaccination contributes to a decrease in death risk.

 Our prediction is to reject the Null Hypothesis 2.
-- Logic: If a person is vaccinated, they are less likely to die, regardless of their state's population density.
+- Logic: If a person is vaccinated, then they are less likely to die from COVID-19.

 # Analysis
 ## Cleaning and assembling data